DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (4) The supervisor and supervisee in a postgraduate clinical experience shall develop

-agreed upon outcomes and performance levels for the supervisee and maintain
+agreed upon outcomes and performance levels for the supervisee and keep documentation

-documentation indicating whether the outcomes and performance levels were met by the
+showing whether the outcomes and performance levels were met by the supervisee.

 (5) The supervisor of a supervised postgraduate clinical experience shall engage in a